Orgasm: Selective pressure and mating

 Wallen K and Lloyd EA state, "In men, orgasms are under strong selective pressure as orgasms are coupled with ejaculation and thus contribute to male reproductive success.
 By contrast, women's orgasms in intercourse are highly variable and are under little selective pressure as they are not a reproductive necessity."
+Other authors suggest that the relative variability and difficulty of inducing orgasm in women compared to men is functional.
+John Wheatley and David Puts state, "If female orgasm is a mate choice mechanism, then orgasm should be triggered less easily in women than it is in men...
+This follows from the idea that only some males will meet females' mate selection criteria and that women have evolved to be choosier than men about mates.
+The latter is true specifically in mating contexts such as purely sexual relationships when male investment is minimal, and the woman may end up gestating, nursing, and caring for a child… The lower frequency of coital orgasm in women compared to men is thus consistent with what one would predict if female orgasm functions as a mate choice mechanism."

 Desmond Morris suggests in his 1967 popular science book The Naked Ape that the female orgasm evolved to encourage physical intimacy with a male partner and help reinforce the pair bond.
 Morris suggested that the relative difficulty in achieving female orgasm, in comparison to the male's, might be favorable in Darwinian evolution by leading the female to select mates who bear qualities like patience, care, imagination, and intelligence, as opposed to qualities like size and aggression, which pertain to mate selection in other primates.
 Such advantageous qualities thereby become accentuated within the species, driven by the differences between male and female orgasms.
 If males were motivated by and taken to the point of, orgasm in the same way as females, those advantageous qualities would not be needed, since self-interest would be enough.